 As part of working in our team you will be working with some individuals who can present as chaotic & emotionally dysregulated.
 This can be a challenging patient group, however, we have a positive attitude & non-judgemental approach toward our patient group, understanding what has brought them to their current presentation, recognising individual strengths and establishing clear, focussed, professional relationships that identify clear boundaries and expectations for both the patient and clinician.
 This empowers both patient and clinician to see what can be achieved through clear collaborative care planning.

 Working for our Team offers you the opportunity to develop some excellent specialist skills and take part in imaginative and effective interventions.
 Time is spent investing in your development and there are lots of opportunities to shadow colleagues on duty, during assessments and on visits when you first join us.
 There are a lot of training opportunities within the team and time is given to allow you to access this.
-This will allow you to confidently undertake the role of care co-ordination, eventually leading to managing a full caseload, being part of a duty team and undertaking trusted assessments.
+This will allow you to confidently undertake the role of delivering treatment and interventions to your patient's.
+You will also be part of a duty team and undertake trusted assessments.
 The nature of the team means that you bring your knowledge, experience, enthusiasm and empathy and are exposed to the knowledge and skills of other colleagues within the team which promotes growth and development within your own practice at an accelerated rate.
 We are a team that recognises the work we do can be difficult at times and we have a strong supportive approach- both in professional matters and passing on good practice, learning and sharing risk but also when it impacts on us personally.
-We recognise the value in Supervision, and this is why we ensure we offer a range, including CBT supervision, Peer Supervision, Caseload Supervision & Development Supervision (MES).
-They are well spaced, and this is something the team feel adds to the varying levels of support and shared responsibility.
+You will have access to Managerial, clinical and peer supervision and we are a supportive team.

 Job description Job responsibilities For more information on this role please see the attached support information.
 This will give you a better overview of the job role and requirements.

-We are looking for staff with experience of assessing and working with people with complex and significant mental health problems or who wish to develop such skills .
+We are looking for staff with experience of assessing and working with people with complex and significant mental health problems.
 We see this as an ideal opportunity to further develop specialist skills.
 It is important you have good communication skills and can work on your own initiative as well as collaboratively with colleagues.
 A willingness and enthusiasm to learn new skills and develop your practice is vital.

 Person Specification Qualifications Essential